 The use of PDA phones, smart-phones, digital music devices, laptop computers, or other similar/comparable device used for communication or Internet access (Treo, Blackberry, iPad, iPhone, iPod Touch, iPod, etc.) are not to be used while in the clinical setting.
-Students may not take any picture of patients in the clinical setting with their electronic devices; doing so may result in disciplinary action up to and including termination.
+Students may only take pictures or videos in the clinical setting for educational purposes and with the approval of their instructor.
+Patients or patient information is strictly prohibited in any pictures or videos.
+Students may not take any pictures or videos while in the clinical setting for personal purposes; doing so may result in disciplinary action up to and including termination.